EdwardLab/binpython/README.md

 * no edit to registry
 * no extra .dlls（only a single executable）
 * licensed with AGPL-V3.0
-* easy to integrate
+* Easy to integrate into any program, allowing any .py file to run without compiling to an executable
+* Built-in portable IDE environment, you can enjoy the highlighted standardized IDE without downloading additional IDE
+* Built-in portable http server for fast file transfer
+* Built-in tkinter GUI form application framework to quickly build compile-free form applications
+* Built-in dynamic website running framework such as tornado pywebio, the server is carried with you
+* Support to encapsulate any library into binpython, take it with you wherever you go
 * If you need commercial use, please contact us for authorization
 # Usage
 ```
 -h            --help               View this help